minswap/docs/developer/minswap-apis.md

 **GET:** `/v1/assets`

 **Description:** Retrieve a paginated list of assets available on Minswap with their metadata and verification status.
-Use this endpoint to populate token selection interfaces or search for specific assets.
+Use this endpoint to populate asset selection interfaces or search for specific assets.

 #### Request Parameters